 What steps on your trip will involve special equipment?
 Call bus, train and airline companies ahead of time to discuss special accommodations.
 And if you're bringing a wheelchair or other wheeled device, find out whether it can be stowed onboard.
 If you're flying without a wheelchair but need one to get around in the airport, you can ask for an airport wheelchair and an attendant to navigate you easily from place to place.
 The best time to discuss your needs is when you make your reservation.
 In many airports, however, you can simply ask for a wheelchair when you arrive for departure.
 Just leave a little extra time; you may have to wait a few minutes.
 At the end of your trip, an attendant will meet you with another wheelchair.

 Traveling with oxygen requires additional logistics — but again, planning ahead can make all the difference.
 If you're flying, check with the individual airlines because all have different policies that can change without notice.
 Also check with train companies and cruise lines.
 Inquire when you make your reservation and again 48 hours before your departure.
-You cannot bring a filled home-oxygen concentrator with you on a plane — or check one with your luggage.
-Some airlines will allow an empty container onboard.
+You cannot bring a filled home-oxygen tank with you on a plane — or check one with your luggage.
+Some airlines will allow an empty tank onboard.
 You will, however, be able to obtain a portable concentrator that meets with the airline's requirements, both for the flight and for your wait time in airports.
 In all cases, you'll need your prescription for oxygen and your doctor's letter of approval for air travel.
 Airlines may add fees of $50 to $150 for each leg of a trip, so book a direct flight if possible to avoid multiple charges.
 For more helpful advice, check with the National Home Oxygen Patients Association.

 Finally, consider an upgrade.
 Access to the lounge can make your wait at the airport more relaxing, and so can the extra space afforded by a first-class seat.
 In any case, choosing an aisle seat may make it easier to get to the restroom or receive extra assistance.
 Also remember that you can board either first or last — whichever is easiest for you — no matter where your seat is.